-- MayX: Programs are discouraged from using on-campus housing at both the beginning and the end of the May term because of the complexity.
+- MayX: Students on programs that require on-campus meetings will be allowed to remain in their assigned spring semester residence until the date of departure from campus.
 No meal plans are available; students may choose regular admission to the on-campus dining hall or the program can purchase meal coupons from their budget to pay for student meals during their time on-campus.
-Be sure to communicate these expectations clearly to students during the recruitment and selection process to that they are prepared and can budget effectively.
-Students on a MayX program should be aware that campus housing closes between the end of the semester and the beginning of the MayX term.
-The housing office tries to accommodate requests for extensions, but students will have to comply with housing policies, deadlines and regulations for check out. - Semester: Programs that spend some time on campus must budget for a portion of the semester housing costs based on the number of weeks students will be on campus.
+Be sure to communicate these expectations clearly to students during the recruitment and selection process to that they are prepared and can budget effectively. - Semester: Programs that spend some time on campus must budget for a portion of the semester housing costs based on the number of weeks students will be on campus.
 The most advantageous length of time to spend on-campus is between five and eight weeks.
 This provides the best deal for on-campus housing and on-campus meal plans.

 Are Faculty directors given the total amount of the program fee to spend on site?
 Faculty members are expected to manage their entire budgets and will have access to the funds that they budgeted for.
-Faculty directors will be responsible for keeping track of all expenses, saving receipts, organizing receipts, and the reconciliations of all receipts upon return.

-- MayX programs will have access to the entire program fee collected from each student, but should arrange to keep part of the collected fees as a contingency fund to be used in case of an emergency. - For semester programs, the tuition, room and board amount that will be billed to the students on study away will be different from the amount for which you would have secured approval.
+- MayX programs will have access to the entire program fee collected from each student, but should arrange to keep part of the collected fees as a contingency fund to be used in case of an emergency. - For semester programs, the tuition, room and board amount that will be billed to the students on study away will be different from the amount for which you would have secured approval which will not exceed \$22,000 per student.